ritik93/new_restaurant_franchise/README.md

   - With each step of gradient descent, your parameters $(w,b)$ come closer to the optimal values that will achieve the lowest cost $J(w,b)$.

-- The trained linear regression model can then take the input feature $x$ (city population) and output a prediction 𝑓𝑤,𝑏(𝑥) (predicted monthly profit for a restaurant in that city).
+- The trained linear regression model can then take the input feature $x$ (city population) and output a prediction 𝑓(𝑥) (predicted monthly profit for a restaurant in that city).